ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_export.md

 ydb://export/6?id=281474976788779&kind=s3
 ```

-These IDs can be used, for example, to run a loop that will end all current operations:
+You can use these IDs, for example, to run a loop to end all the current operations:

 ```bash
 {{ ydb-cli }} -p db1 operation list export/s3 --format proto-json-base64 | jq -r ".operations[].id" | while read line; do {{ ydb-cli }} -p db1 operation forget $line;done
 ```